GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit05/unit05-04_Working_with_Hyperspectral_data.md

 In this exercise, we will understand how to use EnMap data in QGIS using the plugin EnMap-Box.
 <!--more-->

+For a smoother workflow in this exercise, ensure you have the latest QGIS install (version 3.34+) and we will work with the latest version EnMAP Box as well.
+{: .notice--info}

 ## Getting started with EnMap-Box